rsmaller/carg/README.md

 There is another version of this script in PowerShell for MinGW on Windows called `mingw-generic-build-install.ps1`.
-This version of the installer script will copy the header to MinGW's include path, generate the library's runtime DLL, copy that to `System32`, and generate a link time `.lib` file.
+This version of the installer script will copy the header to MinGW's include path, generate the library's runtime DLL, copy that to `C:\Program Files\libcarg`, and generate a link time `.lib` file.

 Lastly the MSVC version of this script, `msvc-generic-build-install.ps1` will generate the `.lib` and `.dll` files for the project.
-The DLL will be copied to `SysWOW64`.
+The DLL will be copied to `C:\Program Files\libcarg`.
 And the header file will be copied to the latest available MSVC installation's include directory.
 There is a small caveat with using the MSVC installation script; the script must be run from a Visual Studio Developer console with Administrator privileges, and the script must then be run in a PowerShell subshell.
 To run this from the Developer Administrator console: